-Understand Depression and how to relieve it – what Human Givens teaches
+Depression – what Human Givens teaches

-Human Givens explains Depression
+Human Givens understands and explains Depression

 I am talking about the insights of the Human Givens approach for understanding depression.
 Human Givens is UK based and dates only from the late 1990s.
 Yet in that time, it has received recognition in the NHS and there is respectable peer-reviewed evidence of success.
 Human Givens practitioners (of which I am one) help with depression more effectively that medication or CBT.